Last updated: November 23, 2020

 - The Department of State advises U.S. citizens to reconsider travel to Portugal due to COVID-19.

 - U.S. citizens traveling directly from the United States to Portugal for non-essential (tourist) travel are currently prohibited from entering Portugal.
 For all other types of travel and for guidance on arriving from destinations other than the United States, please consult the nearest Portuguese Embassy, Consulate, or Portuguese immigration authorities at (SEF), before making travel plans.

-- Consult local restrictions for travel to Madeira and the Azores during this period.
+- Please consult local restrictions for travel to Madeira and the Azores during this period.

-General Rules for Portugal under the State of Calamity
+General Rules for Portugal under the State of Emergency

 - Mandatory quarantine for sick people, those under active observation, and those suspected of being infected with COVID-19.

-- All public gatherings of over 5 people are prohibited, including in commercial spaces, restaurants, and cafes.
+- All public gatherings of over 5 people are prohibited, including in commercial spaces, and cafes.

 - Mandatory telework, where possible and applicable, with 50% teleworking and 50% in-office with staggered arrival and departure times.

 - During the work week until 8pm, restaurants within 300 meters of schools and all food courts must limit seating to groups of 4.

 - Bars and discos will open and operate under the same rules and measures as cafes and bakeries (use of dance-floors is prohibited).